 Métis peoples are those of mixed French and Native ancestry, often including other cultural origins as well, especially Scottish.
-The word came into common use in the 1800s on the Canadian prairies to describe the children of French-Canadian traders and First Nations women.
-These intermarriages spawned a syncretic culture, including distinctive languages, called Mitchif, or Métchif, as well as clothing, food, and music.
+The French word Metis, meaning mixed blood, came into common use in the 1800s on the Canadian prairies to describe the children of French-Canadian traders and indigenous women, mostly Cree and Ojibwa.
+These intermarriages spawned a new culture, including distinctive languages, as well as clothing, food, and music.

 Métis peoples live in every province and territory of Canada and many states in the U.S. Many are French-speaking, though many are not, speaking English and/or Aboriginal languages.
 However, to some extent all share an Aboriginal-French-Scottish cultural legacy which varies from one region to another, and even from one family to another.